 - Small Groups Students are encouraged to become involved in a small group coordinated by the Chaplain's office.
 These provide students with a spiritual point of connection and support in the midst of the busy and demanding life of a university student. - Retreats Several spiritual retreats are offered to students each year.
-These retreats vary in nature from exploring the call into ordained ministry to worshiping with other university students around the state at the Georgia Wesley Student Movement Retreat. - Campus Ministry This is a coordinating body for religious life on campus.
-Its purpose is to build up the body of Christ at Reinhardt by upholding one another in prayer and spreading God's love throughout the Reinhardt University campus.
+These retreats vary in nature from freshmen-only retreats to exploring vocation. - R.U.M.
+Reinhardt University Ministry This is a coordinating body for religious life on campus.
+Its purpose is to build up the body of Christ at Reinhardt by upholding one another in prayer and spreading God's love throughout the Reinhardt University Campus.